ceglabsagarshinde/COA1_GENE/README.md

 3.Figure2:

-4.Figure5:Each folder inside the Figure5, contains bam files provided inside in different folders.
+4.Figure5:Inside the Figure5 folder contains the A to F folders with bam files from different bio-project IDs of woolly mammoth generated to compare reads support for COA1 gene exon sequences.In the G folder, there are the output files for the GC Vs. kmer plot from 7 different project IDs of the woolly mammoth.Required input files and script provided in detail .

 5.Geneloss_timing: